gbmhunter/blog/content/pages/pcb-design/component-packages/sot-23-component-package/_index.md

 **WARNING:** The SOT-23-6 package by Rohm (a.k.a IMT4, SOT-457, SMT6) has non-standard, clockwise pin numbering starting at the top right pin.

 {{< figure src="/images/2015/04/rohm-sot-457-imt4-sot-23-6-component-package-non-standard-clockwise-pin-numbering-annotated.png" width="645px" caption="The Rohm SOT-23-6 component package (a.k.a.
-SOT-457, IMT4) with non-standard pin numbering." caption-position="bottom" >}}
+SOT-457, IMT4) with non-standard pin numbering."  >}}

 Why you'd ever number the package in that manner is beyond me.
 It's dangerous, and bound to cause PCB designers to do board respins!

 # Other Images

-{{< figure src="/images/electronics-packages/package-dimensions-sot23-3.gif" caption="The dimensions of the SOT-23-5 component package." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/electronics-packages/package-dimensions-sot23-3.gif" caption="The dimensions of the SOT-23-5 component package."  width="500px" >}}